nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A timer that causes a system reset if it is not poked periodically.

    West
-      A multiple-repositories management system used by Zephyr and the |NCS|.
+      A management system for multiple repositories used by Zephyr and the |NCS|.
       See :ref:`zephyr:west`.

    West manifest file